Rafail Ostrovsky

 Zero Knowledge, Non-Interactive Zero-Knowledge, Knowledge Complexity

-Biometric Identification, Passwords and Digital Signatures
+Biometric Identification, Position-Based Identification, Passwords and Digital Signatures

 Secure Two-Party and Multi-Party Computation